About r4wRun

 - Riders are ranked by their best qualifying time — seed 1 is the fastest.

-- Seed 1 and seed 2 are placed in opposite halves of the bracket.
+- Seed 1 and seed 2 are placed in opposite halves of the knockout.

 - Remaining seeds are distributed so that each heat has a balanced mix of fast and slower riders.